Introduction

 Aggression Level

 Sharks tend to be more aggressive than recreational players.
-They frequently raise and re-raise, putting pressure on their opponents to fold or make mistakes.
-They might also continuation bet frequently, even on boards that don't necessarily favor their hand.
+They frequently raise and re-raise, pressuring their opponents to fold or make mistakes.
+They might also frequently be involved in continuation bets, even on boards that don't necessarily favour their hand.
 Look out for players who consistently show strength in their actions.

 Position Awareness